Aster yellows: Hosts and symptoms

 Aster yellows affect many plant species, including native plants, annual flowering plants, ornamentals, weeds, and vegetable crops.
 The largest family affected is the Asteraceae, and ornamental plants commonly infected are asters, marigolds, coreopsis, sunflowers, and purple coneflower.
-Regarding vegetable crops, onion, lettuce, celery, and carrot are affected, with the latter suffering the greatest losses.
+Regarding vegetable crops, onion, lettuce, celery, and carrot are affected, with carrot and lettuce suffering the greatest losses.

 The range of characteristic symptoms varies by the phytoplasma strain, timing of infection, plant species, temperature, age, and plant size.
 The symptoms can be mistaken for herbicide damage or virus symptoms.
 They include vein clearing until the entire leaf becomes chlorotic, stunting, deformation, virescence (greening of flowers), phyllody (development of leaf-like flower petals), reddening of foliage, reduced root system, and sterility.
 Aster yellows do not typically kill perennial host plants.
 Hot climates exacerbate the symptoms caused by the disease, while some plants in cooler climates may be asymptomatic.

 Characteristic symptoms specific to the carrot include initial vein clearing and chlorosis, followed by the production of many adventitious shoots, with the tops looking like a witches’-broom.
 The internodes of such shoots are short, as are the leaf petioles.
 Young leaves are smaller and dry up, while the petioles of older leaves twist and break off.
 Any remaining older leaves turn bronze or red late in the season.
 Floral parts are deformed, and roots are smaller, abnormally shaped, and have woolly secondary roots.
 The carrot roots are predisposed to soft rots in the field and storage and taste unpleasant to the consumer.